Should You Increase Your Credit Limit? Here Are the Pros and Cons

 If your credit score is suffering because of missed payments, collections, or high existing balances, a credit limit increase on its own won't fix those issues.

-Utilization improvement from a higher limit is meaningful, but payment history still accounts for 35% of your score and no increase in available credit will change what's already been reported.
+Payment history still accounts for 35% of your score and no increase in available credit will change what's already been reported.

 The single most important thing you can do for your credit is maintain on-time payments consistently over time, and tools like Kikoff are designed to help you do exactly that by reporting monthly payments to all three major credit bureaus.